simply-nicky/cbc/README.md

 ## cbc strusture

-The library itself consists of two modules:
+The library itself consists of two modules and an utility package:

 - functions.py - a module with all functions for convergent gaussian beam crystallography simulation
 - wrapper.py - class wrapper for settting up and running diffraction simulations as well as plotting and writing into HDF5 file diffraction results
+- utility package:
+    - utilfuncs.py - utility functions for convergent beam diffraction project

 Also there are couple of usage examples:

 - diff-run.py - conducting diffraction simulation and saving results to HDF5 file
+- diff-slides.py - calculating and saving diffraction pattern series
 - read.py - reading and ploting diffraction results

 ## upcoming things to do